 “This collaboration brings together best-in-class industry skills and expertise in health and social care technologies, that will offer solutions at scale for the well-documented challenges facing health and social care.”

-Bryn Sage, chief executive of
+Bryn Sage, Chief Executive of Inhealthcare, said:

 “Collaboration and openness is the key to unlocking the opportunity for the NHS to transform the delivery of health and social care.“Our collaboration will allow providers, whether they are in the health or social care sector, to deliver the best possible care for patients where it is needed the most.”

 Digital integration of health and care services will be able to support:

 - NHS-managed monitoring of patients in homes and care homes, delivered locally by carers and care workers